SOME REVIEWS OF RECENT WORKS

 just to entertain people with stories about other people like themselves.
 It

-must have some more profound and important purpose» (43).
+more profound and important purpose» (43).

 Storytelling is the object of a series of stories in the collection, for example,

 Taboo opens with a child’s obsessive request to her au pair to tell her

 after night, which introduces the au pair’s first-person

 narration of her own story, thus creating an ideal connection with The Man

 who had no Story realizing her own fabulistic attempt.
 In a more complex

 The Moon Shines Clear, the Horseman’s Here, memory and invention